metraction/pharos/README.md

 }'
 ```

-- The Scanner returns the scan result and saves to the database.
+- The Sanner returns the scan result and saves to the database.

 - Do an async scan: http://localhost:8080/api/docs#/operations/AsyncScan